johnsfdemo/Google-Voice-to-Case/README.md

 ### Step 1

-[set up a free Google Voice account](https://support.google.com/voice/answer/7207482?hl=en&ref_topic=1707989).
+[Set up a free Google Voice account](https://support.google.com/voice/answer/7207482?hl=en&ref_topic=1707989).
 You will also get a Gmail address related to this account.
 Make a note of this Gmail address as you will be using it in your Salesforce email-to-case setup.

 ### Step 2